7 Safe Metronidazole Alternatives for Cats: A Feline Gut Health Guide

 3. Managing Inflammatory Bowel Disease (IBD)

-4. When the Issue is an Infection
+4. When the Issue is a Specific Infection

 5. Natural Support You Can Try at Home